 Can I get COVID from the vaccine?

 No, you cannot.
-It does NOT contain the live virus that causes COVID-19.
 The vaccine gives our body practice recognizing the virus and safely developing an immune response against it.
+None of the vaccines are live virus vaccines.

 Are there side effects from the vaccine?